Generative Artificial Intelligence in Bioinformatics: A Systematic Review of Models, Applications, and Methodological Advances: Key Insights from the Research Questions

 Domain-specialized fine-tuning further improves molecular design tasks.
 DrugAssist \cite{ye2025drugassist}, developed on LLaMA2-7B-Chat with MolOpt-Instructions, surpassed GPT-3.5 and BioMedGPT-LM on 16 molecular optimization tasks.
-It achieved a valid molecule generation rate of 0.98 and a success rate of up to 0.80 across QED+, Solubility+, and BBBP+ tasks, significantly higher than GPT-3.5-turbo (valid ratio 0.94--0.98; success ratio $\leq$0.16) and BioMedGPT-LM (valid ratio $\leq$0.46; success ratio $\leq$0.18).
+It achieved a valid molecule generation rate of 0.98 and a success rate of up to 0.80 across Quantitative Estimate of Drug-likeness (QED+), Solubility+, and Blood-Brain Barrier Penetration+ (BBBP+) tasks, significantly higher than GPT-3.5-turbo (valid ratio 0.94--0.98; success ratio $\leq$0.16) and BioMedGPT-LM (valid ratio $\leq$0.46; success ratio $\leq$0.18).
+Fine-tuned domain-specific models generally outperformed general-purpose LLMs, with BioLinkBERT and fine-tuned GPT-3 achieving the highest F1 scores of 0.804 and 0.810, respectively \cite{karkera2023leveraging}.